Mike-Aniki/Aniki-ReMake/README.md

 <div align="center">

-<h1 align="center">ANIKI REMAKE : FULLSCREEN THEME FOR PLAYNITE</h1>
+<h1 align="center">ANIKI REMAKE : The Ultimate Console-Like Experience for Playnite</h1>
 </div>

 <div align="center">

-### **This theme focuses on customization and animations.**
+### **This theme focuses on customization and animations**

-With over 25 different interfaces and more than 25 animated login screens, it offers an unmatched level of personalization for your gaming setup.
+With 25+ customizable interfaces and 25+ animated login screens, Aniki Remake offers an unmatched level of personalization for a Fullscreen Playnite theme.

-The goal is to recreate a console-style interface for your PC, especially for controller users.
+### **A True Console Interface for PC**

-Each "interface" (I avoid calling them “themes” to avoid confusion with Playnite themes.) lets you fully change the look, similar to how the PS4 offered multiple theme.
+Designed especially for controller users, this theme transforms your Playnite into an experience similar to modern consoles.
+Each interface (not "theme" to avoid confusion with Playnite themes) allows you to completely change the look, just like customizable themes on the PS4.

-Due to the rich graphics and animations, this theme may not be perfectly smooth on lower-end PCs.
+### **Advanced and Unique Customization**

-However, even on modest setups, it still offers a fun, customizable experience that makes the interface unique to each user.
+Customize everything, choose cover shapes, enable/disable platform banners, show/hide trailers, browse trophies, view screenshots & videos, check Steam DLCs, and much more !

 <a href='https://ko-fi.com/W7W1Y9DRB' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi5.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>